iluvjava/Maths/Notebook 2.0/AMATH 503/AMATH 503.md

 And to do things in the other coordinate systems, we need tools like:
 * [[Bessel's Equation]]
 * [[Frobenius Method]]

+* Helmholtz equations in different coordinates are discussed in chapter 11 of the textbook.

 ### **Week 7**